top of page

 Technique Modification for Compromised Tissue

-Standard areola tattooing technique requires modification when working on post-necrosis tissue.
+Standard areola tattooing techniques require modification when working on post-necrosis tissue.
 Students learn how to adjust needle depth, machine speed, and pressure for tissue that may accept pigment differently than healthy post-surgical skin.
 They learn how to recognize when the tissue is responding well and when to stop and reassess.

 Managing Multiple Sessions and Healing Assessment

 Necrosis repair cases almost always require multiple sessions — both because the correction is more complex and because assessing how the tissue heals after each session is an essential part of building the final result progressively.
-Students learn how to plan a multi-session approach, how to evaluate healed results between sessions, and how to adjust the plan based on what the healing reveals.
+Students learn how to plan a multi-session approach, evaluate healed results between sessions, and adjust the plan based on what the healing reveals.

 Working With Real Necrosis Repair Cases